diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 FALCON and FALCON-Unzip are _de novo_ genome assemblers for PacBio long reads (for more information, click [here](https://pb-falcon.readthedocs.io/en/latest/about.html#overview)).

-Since the Falcon workflow needs an estimated genome size, and it is useful to estimate some other properties before starting, you must first run the **_Jellyfish and GenomeScope_** applet.
+Since the Falcon workflow needs an estimated genome size, and it is useful to estimate some other properties of the genome before starting, you must first run the **_Jellyfish and GenomeScope_** applet.

 To do this correctly, first the barcodes from the 10X reads have to be removed.
 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the latest version of the **proc10xg** applet.
 Click the applet to open it in _Run_ mode.
 For the input files, select all the `fastq.gz` in the `10x` folder.
 To specify an output folder for the applet, under `Workflow Actions`, select `Set Output Folder`, and create a folder named `assembly_vgp_standard_1.6`.
 Inside that new folder, create a folder named `edited_reads`.
 Finally, click `Run as Analysis...` to launch the applet.

 Once the task is finished, click the green button `Start Analysis` and search the **Jellyfish and GenomeScope** applet.
 For the input files, select all the `fastq.gz` in the `edited_reads` folder.
 Next, click the gear icon to open the parameters panel and set a k-mer length of `31`.
 To specify an output folder for the applet, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `genomescope`.
 Finally, click `Run as Analysis...` to launch the applet.

-**!)** In addition to the genome size, it is useful to take a look to other results in the GenomeScope results plot (e.g. heterozygosity percentage)
+**!)** In addition to the genome size, it is useful to take a look to other results in the GenomeScope results plot (e.g. heterozygosity percentage).

 Now, to start with the assembly workflow, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.
+Search and select the latest version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

 ![DNAnexus working project](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/DNA_nexus_front.png)